 Some digital agencies will embark on a project without nearly enough planning, not beholden to structure or process—this is dangerous and short-sighted.

-A thoughtful action plan will quite simply result in faster turnaround and better results, which, in turn, will build a level of trust and increase the chances you may go back to that same agency when it comes time for the next project.
+A thoughtful program roadmap will quite simply result in faster turnaround and better results, which, in turn, will build a level of trust and increase the chances you may go back to that same agency when it comes time for the next project.
 In the long run you will both prosper with better planning.

 Here are the top 5 signs that you’re not planning enough: